msoos/cav2025/README.md

 willing to wait 1200 seconds (20min) per instance.
 So, e.g.
 ```
 cd /home/vboxuser/run
-./run_mccomp2024.py --num 40 --tlimit 1200
+./run.py --num 40 --tlimit 1200
 ```
 will run 40 instances, each for 20min, thereby taking ~32h of wall clock time(!).

-WARNING: The process will NOT terminate its children if you start it and then Ctrl-C. Instead, it will leave all the counters running, and it will be a mess.
-In this case, reboot the VM, and start it again.
+WARNING: The process will NOT terminate its children if you start it and then Ctrl-C. Instead, it will leave all the counters and shell scripts running, and it will be a mess.
+In this case, reboot the VM, and start `./run.py` again.
 If you fail to do this, your results will be very wrong and things will go weird.

 ## Running the experiments
 Let's run the default setup, i.e. 20+20 instances, 10min each, 6 cores, 9GB of
-memory each:
+memory each.
+Notice that we will run 41 instances, as we will add `mc2023_track3_149.cnf` to the set so that `--example` will work:
 ```
 cd /home/vboxuser/run
 ./run.py --num 20 --tlimit 600